Sign up for TSHAC email updates

 In 2005, the 79th legislature passed SB42.
 This comprehensive school health education package focused on a number of significant issues; one of which was the establishment of a state-level school health advisory committee at the Department of State Health Services (DSHS).
 The Texas School Health Advisory Committee (TSHAC) provides active leadership in the identification and dissemination of school health best practices and resources for school policy makers.
 This website is a pathway to this information.

-Texas School Health Advisory Committee – Call for applications for membership – Deadline: June 26, 2015
+Texas School Health Advisory Committee – Call for applications for membership – NEW Deadline: August 7, 2015

 The commissioner of the Texas Department of State Health Services (DSHS) requests your assistance in identifying candidates for appointment to the Texas School Health Advisory Committee (TSHAC).
 The purpose of the TSHAC is to provide assistance to the State Health Services Council in establishing a leadership role for DSHS in support for and delivery of coordinated school health programs and school health services.
 The responsibilities of the TSHAC are stated in the rules, which have been posted on the TSHAC website at www.dshs.state.tx.us/schoolhealth/shadvise.shtm.
-Thirteen positions are open to applicants that qualify in the following categories: Parent (3), Registered Nurse (1), School Health Educator (1), School Physical Educator (1), School Nutritionist (1), School Counselor (1), School Administrator/Superintendent/School board (2) and Agency/Organization (3).
+Thirteen positions are open to applicants that qualify in the following categories: Parent (3), Registered Nurse (1), School Health Educator (1), School Physical Educator (1), School Nutritionist (1), School Counselor (1), School Administrator/Superintendent/School board member (2) and Agency/Organization member (3).
 These are 4-year terms beginning July 1, 2016.
-Read the Solicitation and Instructions letter and complete the application to apply.
+Read the Solicitation and Instructions letter and complete the Application to apply.
 For questions, contact Ellen Smith or call 512-776-2140.